 What to Watch Out For

 One thing to note: as mentioned earlier, Federated Investment Counseling may collect a performance-based fee, which is based on returns relative to a set benchmark.
 This could present a potential conflict of interest.
 That said, the company has the fiduciary duty to act in the best interests of its clients at all times.

 Opening an Account With Federated Investment Counseling

 Tips for Retirement

 - While Federated Investment Counseling doesn't offer financial planning services, many advisors do offer comprehensive financial planning advice.
 Finding the right financial advisor that understands your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - A good first step in retirement planning is figuring out your income needs and seeing whether your current savings will be enough to meet those needs.
 Our retirement calculator can help you determine how much you’ll need to save.